10 – Here Comes Your Man

 Continuing with our top 10 Pixies songs list we turn to the great track “Letter To Memphis.”
 With their fourth studio album, Trompe Le Monde, the Pixies were delving into other styles; Black Francis had begun to channel Lou Reed on this album, and their song structures began to get more and more unabridged.

 This is the song that opened up Surfer Rosa, and boy does it leave a lasting impression.
 It packs a refreshing punch that doesn’t let up, even when it comes to its offbeat lyrics; a very dark topic of discussion that deals with molestation.
-But its buoyant rhythm and playful vocals curbs the uncomfortable lyrics and transforms it into a rockin’ tune.
+But its buoyant rhythm and playful vocals curb the uncomfortable lyrics and transform it into a rockin’ tune.
+No this is not the same as the Tom Waits song.

 This was another one of their popular hit singles from Doolittle.
 It’s got everything a song needs to be a pop hit, but it also has substance…..which is just the kind of equilibrium a song needs to get its point across.
 It’s a crushing noise-fest that perfectly demonstrates their boundless shift into quietude, which talks about environmental pollution (once we destroy our ecosystem, all the animals, most notably the monkey’s, will die!), and even makes biblical references to the numerology of Man, God, and the Devil.